lucasfrailev/Kalman-Filter-Project/README.md

 ### Quick EKF review

+This is intended as a quick review of the important quantities and equations from an implementation perspective, for a deeper understanding of what is going on under the hood, I recommend this nice tutorial [tutorialEKF.pdf](https://github.com/lucasfrailev/Kalman-Filter-Project/files/14705645/tutorialEKF.pdf).
 In what follows we use the notation:

 - State vector: $x_k \in \mathbb{R}^{n \times 1}$
 - Approximate (estimate) State vector: $x^a_k \in \mathbb{R}^{n \times 1}$